charlehsin/terraform-on-azure/README.md

 ## Backlog items to explore

-- Use terraform to create Azure AD user and register app.
+- Use terraform to register app in Azure AD.
-  - Note: Currently, there is no Powershell/Azure CLI/Terraform way to create a tenant in Azure AD.
-However, Terraform has support to create new user and register app.
 - Azure API Management with subscription, policies, and JWT.

 ## References